ManfelDev/CyberBattleOnline/README.md

 ![Projectiles](./Images/projectiles.png)

-*(Print screen of the same frame of a shot fired from the server side and the client side (a sprite renderer was added to the real projectile just to take the print screen))*
+*(Screenshot of the same frame of a shot fired from the server side and the client side (a sprite renderer was added to the real projectile just to take the screenshot))*

 ## Leaderboard